SEARCH

 As with any bulbs, ornamental alliums need well-draining soil because they rot if waterlogged.

 You can divide the bulbs any time the ground is workable.
-It’s recommended to do so before or after flowering so you don’t disrupt the flower cycle.
+It’s recommended to do so before or long after flowering so you don’t disrupt the flower cycle.

 Allium turning to seed after flowering